Peer Review Process

 The editorial review process generally takes about three weeks, but sometimes lasts longer than the time schedule due to backlogs.

+If the editorial review is passed, one of the Co-Editors or Associate editors manage the process.
 Each manuscript is sent to at least two referees to make a scientific decision of its publication in the TUSED.
+A double blind peer review process has begun after sending to the referees.
 The referees anonymously analyze the manuscript in accordance with the following criteria:

 - The clarity of the purpose